SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 The following rules should be followed:

 - This task must be completed without using any C++ Standard Library (STL) containers, such as `std::vector` or `std::stack`
-- If the constructor is called with a capacity of zero, it should throw an `throw std::invalid_argument("Capacity must be greater than zero")` exception
+- If the constructor is called with a capacity of zero, it should throw an `std::invalid_argument("Capacity must be greater than zero")` exception
 - The `push` method should throw an `std::length_error("Exceeds stack capacity")` exception if the stack is full
 - The `pop` and `top` methods should throw an `std::out_of_range("Empty stack")` exception if the stack is empty

 To work on this task, you may develop your own test program.
 We are providing a sample `test_stack.cpp` that you can use as a starting point.
 It uses the `doctest` unit testing framework, same as in the previous assignment.
-Ensure you have `doctest.h` [download](../ha-01/doctest.h) in the same directory as your `test_stack.cpp` file.
 The test program includes various test cases to verify the functionality of the `Stack` class.
 You can modify the test cases or add new ones as needed to thoroughly test your implementation.
-To compile the test program, you can use the following command:
+To compile the test program, you can use the following command within the `src/` directory:

 ```bash
 # compile the test program